-This schedule is presented to illustrate the requirement to show information for 10 years.
-However, GASB 75 was implemented in FYE 6/30/18 and, until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.
+^{}This schedule is presented to illustrate the requirement to show information for 10 years.
+However, GASB Statement No. 75 was implemented in FYE 6/30/2018, and, until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.
+Prior year information is based on historical amounts reported in prior year audit report(s).